paguilar/br-pbuilder/README.md

 As of today, this is just a simple proof of concept that seems to work with several built-in defconfigs and projects with a br2-external tree.

-It has been tested against Buildroot's stable release 2022.11 and the master branch of the official repo.
+It has been tested against Buildroot's latest stable releases and master branch of the official repo.

 This program is not part of the offical Buildroot project.
 As a matter of fact, Buildroot already